juangamella/ges/README.md

 ## Tests

-All components come with unit and "property-based" tests to match.
+All components come with unit tests to match.
 The output of the overall procedure has been checked against that of the [`pcalg`](https://www.rdocumentation.org/packages/pcalg/versions/2.7-1) implementation for tens of thousands of random graphs.
-Of course this doesn't mean there are no bugs, just that *they are less likely*.
+Of course this doesn't mean there are no bugs, but hopefully it means *they are less likely* :)

 The tests can be found in the sub package `ges.test`, and are divided into modules depending on the components they test.
 They can be run with the makefile included in this repository: